Continuum random tree as the scaling limit for a drainage network model: a Brownian web approach: Double Brownian web and compactness of ,

-We end this section with the following remark that the construction of $(\TT, \widehat{\TT})$ does not depend on the choice of the deterministic countable dense set that we have started with. \begin{remark} Regarding the construction of $(\TT, \widehat{\TT})$, it is useful to mention here that instead of taking closure with respect to the ancestor metric, one can take closure of ${\cal S}(\widehat{B}^+, \widehat{B}^-)$ in $(\Pi, d_{\Pi})$.
-The embedding explained in Proposition \ref{prop:EmbeddingCRTinBweb} shows that in that case the resulting collection of paths will no longer satisfy the condition of Definition \ref{def:TreeLikeMetricFrmCoalPaths}, as almost surely there will be points with multiple outgoing paths.
-Nevertheless, the resulting objects almost surely will be $\R$-graphs (for a formal definition and basic properties of an $\R$-graph, see \cite{BBGM15}).
-For constructing the limiting real tree, one could also have followed the \textrm{cutting} operation of this $\R$-graph as in \cite{BBGM15}.
-Similar comment holds true for $\widehat{{\cal S}}(\widehat{B}^+, \widehat{B}^-)$.
-This further shows that the distribution of $(\TT, \widehat{\TT})$ does not depend on the choice of the deterministic countable dense set of $\R^2$. \end{remark}
+\begin{remark} Regarding the construction of $\TT$, it is useful to mention here that instead of taking closure with respect to the ancestor metric, one can take closure of $\widehat{{\cal S}}(B^+, B^-)$ in $(\widehat{\Pi}, d_{\widehat{\Pi}})$.
+The embedding explained in Proposition \ref{prop:EmbeddingCRTinBweb} shows that in that case the resulting collection of dual paths will no longer satisfy the condition of Definition \ref{def:TreeLikeMetricFrmCoalPaths}, as almost surely there will be (random) points with multiple outgoing paths.
+Nevertheless, the resulting object almost surely will be an $\R$-graph (for a formal definition and basic properties of an $\R$-graph, see \cite{BBGM15}).
+For constructing the limiting real tree, one could have also followed \textrm{cutting} operation of this $\R$-graph as in \cite{BBGM15}.
+Finally we comment that the distribution of $(\TT, \widehat{\TT})$ does not depend on the choice of the deterministic countable dense set of $\R^2$. \end{remark}